joinsukesh/Stratum/README.md

 This module could help you streamline your Sitecore development process.
 So, let's get started!

+[The document appears lengthy, but it's only 3 steps.
+The rest of it expains the projects and their purpose. 😄]

 ## Prerequisites
 1. Visual Studio 2019 or later
 2. A Sitecore instance (Optional if you don't want to view the demo page)